schettino/react-request-hook/README.md

 ## Example

-You can try out redux-react-hook right in your browser with the [Codesandbox example][codesandbox].
+You can try out react-request-hook right in your browser with the [Codesandbox example][codesandbox].

 The example folder contains a `/components` folder with different use cases, like infinite scrolling components, search input that triggers the API, and so on.
 It's currently a work in progress.